FireInsidE-fie/EPROM/Pipes.md

 tags:
   - Unix
 ---
-Two [[File descriptor]]s representing both ends of a "pipe", one is the writing end and the other the reading end.
+Two [[File Descriptor]]s representing both ends of a "pipe", one is the writing end and the other the reading end.

 It is one of the simplest form of [[IPC]].